-The flexibility offered by SPion Tube™ permits SPion Inlet™ to be pointed in any arbitrary direction, including perpendicular to a horizontal surface, thus allowing vertical integration of SPion Inlet™ into autosamplers.
+The flexibility offered by SPion Tube™ permits SPion Inlet™ to be pointed in any arbitrary direction, including perpendicular to a horizontal surface, thus allowing vertical integration of SPion Inlet™ into autosamplers and pipetting stations.
 When integrated into an autosampler, SPion System™ allows direct infusion mass spectrometry analysis straight from microplates (e.g., 96, 384 and 1536 well-plates), microcentrifuge tubes, or similar sample containers, which are always handled horizontally.

 Direct infusion mass spectrometry analysis straight from sample containers reduces the amount of sample consumption per analysis, and eliminates the need for slow microfluidic transfer of samples to mass spectrometer, thereby, preventing potential carryover issues and speeding up the analysis.
 Speed of analysis in this configuration is determined by the speed at which the sample and SPion Inlet™ can travel with respect to each other.
 This speed is much faster than that of microfluidic flow.